 I just downloaded it myself and see a couple of recipes I may have to give a try!

 One of my goals for the new year is to do more freezer meals for my family.
-In looking over my spending habits for 2011 I can clearly see that our family spent entirely too much money eating out and I need to bring that down in 2012.
+In looking over my spending habits and I can clearly see that our family spent entirely too much money eating out and I need to bring that down.
 So the plan is, to make more meals at home and have items in my freezer ready to be warmed up or cooked for easy meals that don’t cost me a fortune.

 Even though I have a stockpile of food there are many days where I look and say “we don’t have anything to eat”.
 What that really means is that I didn’t thaw out any meat or plan something for dinner or I just don’t want to cook.
 I am a lucky girl in that my husband cooks 50% of the meals for our crew.
 We switch days on who cooks and who cleans the kitchen.
 That works for us.
 We both work a full-time job.
 It was not always this way however because I have been a stay-at-home/work-at-home mom for 20+ years and I used to do all of the cooking and cleaning.
 It took my husband some time to get around to the notion that I now work a full time job, often longer hours than he does at his job outside of the home.